|Lowest Recommended Age:||Middle School|

 Elgort is marvelous, but then he gets to say swoon-worthy lines like “You realize that trying to keep your distance from me will not lessen my affection for you.
 All efforts to save me from you will fail.”
 On the other hand, he has the challenge of grandiloquent lines like.
 “It would be a privilege to have my heart broken by you,” and he says them beautifully.
 Woodley is in every way (except literally) the heart of the film, and once again delivers a performance of endless sensitivity, even with a cannula in her nose.
 Fans of the book will find key scenes like the egging of a car and the ultimate romantic restaurant date exactly as they envisioned it.
 Even the trip to the Anne Frank house, which could have been heavy-handed, is handled well.
 Anne Frank is, in a way, the spiritual sister of Hazel and Augustus.
 Like them, she had to find meaning in the midst of devastation.
 As they walk through the hidden annex where she lived, her words of hope come out of tinny display speakers.
 And Hazel’s climb up the steep steps to see it is itself a “shout into the void.”

 I like the way they call each other by their full names.
-Even though their time is limited, that is too important for short cuts.
-I like the honesty of their talks; anything less they know they do not have time for.
+Even though their time is limited, addressing each other with a touch of formality and grandeur is too important for short cuts.
+I like the intensity and honesty of their talks; anything less they know they do not have time for.
 The title comes from Shakespeare’s “Julius Caesar.”
 The nobleman Cassius says to Brutus: “The fault, dear Brutus, is not in our stars,/But in ourselves, that we are underlings.”
 He is saying that it is we who determine how we live.
 But the line that I think of when I see this film is from poet Rabindranath Tagore, who wrote, “The butterfly counts not months but moments, and has time enough.”

 Parents should know that the theme of the film is teenagers with cancer.
 Many characters are very ill and there is a very sad death, as well as brief strong language, sexual references and situation, teen drinking and adult alcohol abuse.